Ergodic theory of Random Anosov systems mixing on fibers: Examples

 \item[c)] For $j=(l+1)m$, taking $\d'<\min\{\d_1,\d_2\}$, then (\ref{E:POEst1}), (\ref{E:MReturn}), and (\ref{E:POEst2}) implies that

-\end{enumerate} Therefore, the required estimate can be achieved if one choose $,\e_1+\d +\e_2<\e'$ and take a $\d'>0$ which satisfies all the proposed conditions in a), b), and c) above.
-So for such $\d'>0$ if $\d$ and $diam(\xi)$ are less than $\d'$, the pseudo-orbit defined by (\ref{E:DefPseOrb}) is a $(\u,\e')$-pseudo orbit. \end{proof}
+\end{enumerate} Therefore, the required estimate can be achieved if we choose $,\e_1+\d +\e_2<\e'$ and take a $\d'>0$ which satisfies all the proposed conditions in a), b), and c) above.
+So for such $\d'>0$ if $\d$ and $diam(\xi)$ are less than $\d'$, the pseudo-orbit defined by (\ref{E:DefPseOrb}) is a $(\u,\e')$-pseudo orbit.